|Your Personal Biography

-His talent was unveiled by the time he was a lecturer at Katsina Polytechnic in 1983/84 academic session during his one-year post-graduation National Youth Service Corps.
+His talent was unveiled by the time he was a lecturer at Katsina Polytechnic, then in Kaduna State, in 1983/84 academic session during his one-year post-graduation National Youth Service Corps (NYSC).
 He taught Quantitative Economics, Business Mathematics, Company Law and Business Law.
-At that time, he was practicing art on part-time basis during leisure time.
+At that time, he was practicing art on part-time basis during his leisure time.

 The transitional period and course from Sir Mbonu C. Emerem’s academic profession, Economics, to his natural calling, Art, were not so smooth and rosy.
 When his art talent came to the limelight in 1984, the entire family of the then Kaduna State Chief-Inspector of NYSC, Alhaji Suleiman Isah Mai’adua from Daura in the now Katsina State, then embraced the natural gift from the artist and was able to house and gave him all the necessary supports in his residence in Kaduna town and Daura.

 A lot of revelations were made directly to him, temptations came from here and there, and he had series of visions telling him to stop wasting his time in areas that he was not called for.
 Sir Mbonu Emerem had become a clairvoyant.
 With nine years as a clairvoyant, he still had no inkling of his true calling.
 He had to die in order to realize his vocation.
 Since then, he has been making art seriously.